 The Variations tab lets you edit your feature flag's variations.

-For boolean flags, you can edit a variation’s name and description.
+For boolean flags, you can edit each variation’s name and description.
 For multivariate flags, you can edit any variation’s value, name, and description.
 You can also add and delete variations for a multivariate flag.

 When you add, edit, or delete a feature flag's variations, the change will impact all environments within the project.